sbabcoc/Selenium-Foundation/README.md

 > **`mvn -f selenium2-pom.xml clean install`** `# build Selenium 2 configuration`
 > **`mvn -f selenium3-pom.xml clean install`** `# build Selenium 3 configuration`

+Note that the artifact coordinates in these POM files are merely placeholders - tokens that get replaced during the build process.
+Also, the `POM` files found on public repositories like [Maven Central](https://search.maven.org/) are merely provided to supply artifact metadata and dependencies.
+Finalized, functional `POMs` can be found within the **Selenium Foundation** JAR itself at `META-INF\maven\com.nordstrom.ui-tools\selenium-foundation\pom.xml`

 ## GETTING STARTED